jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

    - See [cursor.com/pricing](https://cursor.com/pricing) for details on what's included

 :::{tip}
-The free plan is perfect for this workshop!
-You'll have access to AI features including:
+We recommend you sign up for a free Hobby plan for this workshop!
+You'll have one week to access agentic AI features.
-- Agent mode for building features
-- AI chat for asking questions
-- Code completions
 :::

 #### ⌨️ Setting up Claude Code (optional)